Mammal: Communication and vocalization

 Mammals signal by a variety of means.
 Many give visual anti-predator signals, as when deer and gazelle stot, honestly indicating their fit condition and their ability to escape, or when white-tailed deer and other prey mammals flag with conspicuous tail markings when alarmed, informing the predator that it has been detected.
 Many mammals make use of scent-marking, sometimes possibly to help defend territory, but probably with a range of functions both within and between species.
-Microbats and toothed whales including oceanic dolphins vocalise both socially and in echolocation.
+Microbats and toothed whales including oceanic dolphins vocalize both socially and in echolocation.